itsavail/interview/audio_tts/README.md

 ## The Challenge: Text-to-Speech Support

-This assignment is designed to test your ability to build a tangible feature with a semi-contrained, semi-openended prompt.
+This assignment is designed to test your ability to build a tangible feature with a semi-constrained, semi-openended prompt.
 There's a range of considerations, including third-party API integration, determining a good user experience, and evaluating trade-offs.

 ![image](https://github.com/zest-world/interview/assets/4218998/5dc5101c-70d9-4533-af0d-8bb02eb711bd)